 Sri Lanka in June—Off-Season

 June is the off-season due to the southwest monsoons occurring at this time.
-However, tourists can still enjoy the rest of the attractions at Sri Lanka in June, with a bonus of comparatively lower prices for hotels and travel.
+However, tourists can still enjoy the rest of the attractions in Sri Lanka in June, with a bonus of comparatively lower prices for hotels and travel.